How to Protect MFA from SIM Swapping

 SIM swapping weaponizes MFA

 Most 2FA and MFA deployments involve the use of one-time passcodes (OTPs) texted to a user’s mobile phone, or sent via email, which may run on the phone as well as on desktop PCs.
-SMS-based verification adds a strong second dimension to traditional passwords, adding something users have—the right phone or email account—on top of “something users know” that can be lost, leaked, or stolen.
+SMS-based verification adds a strong second dimension to traditional passwords, adding something users have — the right phone or email account — on top of “something users know” that can be lost, leaked, or stolen.

 Adding “something users have,” like a phone, tablet, or hardware security token, on top of passwords strengthens authentication considerably.
-But, SIM swapping compromises the “something users have” pillar of identity verification by reassigning the phone number to another device that is not within enterprise IT’s control.
+But SIM swapping compromises the “something users have” pillar of identity verification by reassigning the phone number to another device that is not within enterprise IT’s control.

 Phishing adds a dangerous dimension

-After years, even decades of investing to educate users to spot phishing scams, too many still take the bait.
+Phishing can also lead to SIM swapping as scammers trick users into revealing credentials and/or personal data, then use that to con carriers into transferring phone numbers to new identity modules.
+Game on.
+After years and even decades of investing to educate users to spot phishing scams, too many workers still take the bait.
 So much so that phishing remains one of the leading attack vectors that evolve into malware, ransomware, DDoS, command and control (C2) and other popular, often devastating attacks.

 Another clue happens when users do receive texts from a mobile carrier saying their SIM card or phone number is being reassigned to a new device.
 Or, they might notice strange activity on social media and other online accounts.
 That’s the time to get busy calling banks, card issuers, and other providers to put a freeze on assets and move accounts to a brand-new email account.

-When the smoke clears—or better yet before the fire gets started—users should check with their mobile providers to see what sorts of alerts they offer before making changes to your account.
+When the smoke clears — or better yet before the fire gets started — users should check with their mobile providers to see what sorts of alerts they offer before making changes to your account.

 An ounce of prevention: 3 ways to guard against SIM swapping